 Don't know your queen from your full?
 Here is a guide to help you figure out sheet sizes.
 These are common mattress sizes.

 Once you know the size of the sheets and the mattress, you can estimate whether or not the sheets will fit your mattress.
 If you want to be super sure about it, you must either purchase the sheets if they can be returned, or go home and measure your mattress.
 Few things can be more irritating than spending money on sheets that do not fit your mattress well.

-According to Real Simple magazine, sheets commonly are treated with chemicals that can including chlorine, formaldehyde or silicon.
+According to Real Simple magazine, sheets commonly are treated with chemicals that can occur including chlorine, formaldehyde or silicon.
 Manufacturers coat the sheets to keep them from shrinking, losing their shape or wrinkling.
 Some are treated with alkalis to give them a sheen.

 Consumer Reports says that the Federal Trade Commission wants retailers to stop labeling and advertising rayon textiles as eco-friendly bamboo.
 This is because the material is rayon once the plant fiber is processed.
 This means that some sheets are labeled as bamboo but are actually rayon.
 Organic cotton should not have any chemicals on it.
 You may want to check out the fabric details when you are choosing sheets and not just pay attention to sizing.

 Make sure to wash brand new sheets before putting them on your bed.
 If there are any chemicals, a routine wash will hopefully get rid of them and soften the sheets for your bed.